 Focus and scope.
-Respectus Philologicus is a professional, open access double blind peer-reviewed bi-annual international journal that aims to involve scholars from around the world.
-The journal provides a platform for different theoretical and thematic approaches to the following humanitarian research fields: linguistic researches, issues of literary narratives and contexts, the influence of advertising discourse, theory and practice of translation, audiovisual research.
+Respectus Philologicus is a professional, diamond open access double blind peer-reviewed bi-annual international journal that aims to involve scholars from around the world.
+The journal provides a platform for different theoretical and thematic approaches to the following humanitarian research fields: linguistic research, issues of literary narratives and contexts, the influence of advertising discourse, theory and practice of translation, audiovisual research.
 As the scientific journal is multidisciplinary with linguistics integrating different disciplines, it promotes cooperation between scholars both in Lithuania and abroad who are interested in different facets of language.
 Consequently, the journal is of great significance not only on a regional level but also worldwide.

 Publication frequency.
 2 issues (bi-annual), in April and October.

 Languages.
 The journal accepts articles in Lithuanian, English and Polish.